-This course is the second of a two-semester lecture and laboratory study of the principles of general chemistry.
-It emphasizes the study of modern principles of general chemistry, chemical kinetics, chemical equilibrium and chemical thermodynamics.
-The laboratory component of the course is designed to support the concepts and principles defined during lecture.
-The laboratory will require students to be involved in exercises that measure basic chemical reactions and develop fundamental skill important to introductory chemistry.
+This course emphasizes the study of modern principles of general chemistry, chemical kinetics, chemical equilibrium, and chemical thermodynamics.
+The laboratory component supports the concepts and principles defined during lecture.
+The laboratory requires students to be involved in exercises that measure basic chemical reactions and develop fundamental skills important to introductory chemistry.